 Now, that’s fine, you may say, and to a fair degree you’d be right.
 Laws exist and breaking them means you may face some form of punishment; I’m not going to dispute that principle.
 But don’t let anyone try to convince you this is a measure to address safety.
 Consider a texting driver who mounts the pavement and a texting cyclist who mounts the pavement; the likelihood of causing serious injury or death to a person on the pavement is vastly greater in the former case.
 To apply the law equally is not to prioritise safety.
 It is a public relations exercise.

-Regardless of whether you think indiscriminately applying the law with a fairly firm hand is (a) wise, (b) necessary and appropriate but ultimately not useful or (c) counter-productive (at least in terms of safety), it shouldn’t take too much imagination to figure out that standing on street corners isn’t the best way to apply the law.
+Regardless of whether you think indiscriminately applying the law with a fairly firm hand is – in terms of safety – (a) wise, (b) necessary and appropriate but ultimately not useful or (c) counter-productive, it shouldn’t take too much imagination to figure out that standing on street corners isn’t the best way to apply the law.

-Now, I generally avoid delving into cyclists’ YouTube videos because, whilst some are commendably sanguine, more often than not I wince at the antagonism that many contain.
+Now, I generally avoid delving into cyclists’ YouTube videos because, whilst some are commendably matter-of-fact, more often than not I wince at the antagonism that they often contain.
 Nonetheless, a couple of videos posted today very neatly illustrate a point.
 There’s one by Cyclegaz and another by Veloevol, which I include below.

 You’ll notice a couple of street corners with several police standing around.
 Now, I don’t know about you but there’s not much I’ve ever really observed in terms of actual illegal driving by standing in one place.
 Even if you do see something (chances are it’s a red light jump if you’re at a junction – but let’s face it, there’s much less chance of seeing that if you’re stood there in full view in a police uniform) how are you going to chase the offender down?
 Even if there’s another group of police to radio to, that’s only any good if the offender hasn’t turned off the road by that point, and even then you’re not gathering evidence other than at two isolated points.